 In the normative claim of judgments of taste, as formulated above, other people do not figure in the account.
 This is an austere explanation of what Kant meant, or perhaps of what he ought to have meant, when he said that the judgment of taste claims “universal validity”, by contrast with judgments about the niceness of Canary-wine.
 Given this account, we can explain the fact that we think that others ought to share our judgment.
 They ought to share it on pain of making a judgment which is incorrect or inappropriate.
-And this would be why we do in fact look to others to share our judgment; we don't want them to make incorrect judgments.
-Kant’s reference to other people in characterizing the normativity of judgments of taste has dropped out of the picture as inessential.
+And this would be why we do in fact look to others to share our judgment; we do not want them to make incorrect judgments.
+It seems that Kant’s reference to other people in characterizing the normativity of judgments of taste has dropped out of the picture as inessential.

 And Kant says that the judgment of taste involves

-This is the reason why we demand the same feeling from others, even if we don't expect it.
+This is the reason why we demand the same feeling from others, even if we do not expect it.
 We think that our response is more appropriate to its object than its opposite.
 And, in turn, this is why we think that our judgment about that object is more correct than its opposite.
 The normativity of judgment derives from the normativity of feeling.

 But how can some feelings be better or worse than others?
 To answer this question, we need to ask: how far does the normativity of judgments of taste inhere in the feeling itself?
 The realist about beauty will say that the feeling has normativity built into it in virtue of its representational content; the feelings themselves can be more or less veridical.
-Pleasure in beauty, for example, has as its object the genuine property of beauty; we find the beauty pleasurable.
+Pleasure in beauty, for example, has as its object the property of beauty; we find the beauty pleasurable.
 A Humean sentimentalist will probably say that normativity is something we somehow construct or foist upon our pleasures and displeasures, which have no such content.
 And Kant has his own account, which appeals to cognitive states that are not beliefs.
 The issue is controversial.
 However, what we can say for sure is that it is definitive of pleasure in beauty that it licenses judgments that make claim to correctness.
 Beyond this, there will be theoretical divergence.

 This normativity is definitive of the judgment of taste, and is its second defining characteristic, which we should add to the fact that it is based on subjective grounds of pleasure or displeasure.

 We can sum things up like this: judgments of taste occupy a mid-point between judgments of niceness and nastiness, and empirical judgments about the external world.
-Judgments of taste are like empirical judgments in that they have universal validity, but they are unlike empirical judgment in that they are made on the basis of an inner response.
-Conversely, judgments of taste are like judgments of niceness or nastiness in that they are made on the basis of an inner subjective response or experience, but they are unlike judgments of niceness and nastiness, which make no claim to universal validity.
+Judgments of taste are like empirical judgments in that they have universal validity, but they are unlike empirical judgment in that they are made on the basis of an inner subjective response.
+Conversely, judgments of taste are like judgments of niceness or nastiness in that they are made on the basis of an inner subjective response, but they are unlike judgments of niceness and nastiness, which make no claim to universal validity.
 To cut the distinctions the other way: in respect of normativity, judgments of taste are like empirical judgments and unlike judgments of niceness or nastiness, but in respect of subjectivity, judgments of taste are unlike empirical judgments and like judgments of niceness or nastiness.
-So we have a three-fold division: empirical judgments, judgments of taste, and judgments of niceness or nastiness.
+So, we have a three-fold division: empirical judgments, judgments of taste, and judgments of niceness or nastiness.
 And judgments of taste have the two points of similarity and dissimilarity on each side just noted.

 There is more to aesthetic judgment than just subjectivity and normativity, and this should be described more fully.
-The following is a survey of a number of other candidate features of aesthetic judgments: truth, mind-independence, nonaesthetic dependence, and laws.
+The following is a survey of a number of other candidate features of aesthetic judgments: truth, mind-independence, nonaesthetic dependence, and lawlessness.

-If we deploy the notion of truth, we can express the normative idea by saying if a judgment is true then its opposite is false.
-Or we can say that the law of non-contradiction applies to aesthetic judgments: there are some aesthetic judgments such that they and their negations cannot both be true.
+If we deploy the notion of truth, we might express the normative idea by saying if a judgment is true then its opposite is false.
+Or we might say that the law of non-contradiction applies to aesthetic judgments: there are some aesthetic judgments such that they and their negations cannot both be true.
 This principle need not hold of all judgments of taste, so long as it holds of a significant proportion of them.